mattpjohnson/drb/README.md

 # Purpose

-Regular expressions are difficult and can get messy pretty quickly.
+Regular expressions are difficult to get right and can get messy pretty quickly.
 Consider creating a regular expression to match a day of the month.
 A naïve attempt might be to create a regex that matches two digits:

 ```shell
 \d{2}
 ```

-But there's a problem with this - `99` matches and is not a valid day of the month.
-So we can refactor this to be a little more clever:
+But there's a problem with this - `99` matches this regular expression and is not a valid day of the month.
+So we must refactor this to be a little more clever:

 ```shell
 [0-3][0-9]
 ```

-This is closer to what we want, but it still matches `35`.
+This is closer to what we want, but it still matches numbers from `32` to `39`.

 ```shell
 [0-2][0-9]|3[0-1]
 ```

 We're almost there.
 Valid dates still match correctly, and `32+` numbers are not matching, which is what we want.
-However, `00` generates a match when using this regex.
+However, `00` generates a false-positive match when using this regex.
 We can finally meet all of the requirements with the following regex:

 ```shell
 0[1-9]|[1-2][0-9]|3[0-1]